 Communist Party candidate for state assembly from the 14th A. D. Workers, vote as you strike!
-Polls open tomorrow. tion where thousands of workers of various, nationalities live in misery and filth, this rally will be a militant demonstration for the only program that calls for a real fight for etter housing and lower rents, and fight against the entire system of capitalist speedup, wage cuts, terror and war that makes wretched living and the more than 20 sought on conditions for workers inevitable. bosses' terror have as their chief aim the crushing of all militancy so that American capitalism can more casily put through its program of In San Francisco, M. Murphy, a war, particularly war against the seaman belonging to the Marine mighty enemy of world capitalism, Workers League, distributing the the Soviet Union.
-They will call on the workers to vote against imperialist war and for the defense of the Soviet Union, to vote against slavery in shops and factories, to voting Communist.
-Smith, Communist candidate for Petersen, displayed a badge of the opened up headquarters on the Gulf County; Alexander Trachtenberg, for making the arrest.
-The state candidate for assembly in the Sixth District; and Sam Darcey, candidate for alderman in the Eighth District. manufacturers feel a crisis coming.
-The market has been steadily narrowing, not only in shoes, but in all federation of labor.
-The terror leans participated in the opening of manufactured goods, for months, campaign, and the workers' fight and only an artificially stimulated against it, took on international feeling of well-being, and the mo- scope as was recently proved by the mentum of the big profiteering that cablegroms of protest sent in by resulted from rationalization, wage mank workers' organizations abroad. cuts, etc., has held prices up.
-(Continued on Page Three) TONIGHT'S RALLY HAIL FIVE YEAR PLAN; PROMISE WAR ON TERROR DRIVE OF GOVERNMENT Expose Drive on Workers; Hendryx, From Gaston Battle-Front, Speaks for Jailed Vote Communist!
-Weinstone Other Party Canlidates Urge, Greeting 13th Year Crowding the main hall at Madison Square Garden yesterday afternoon, 12,000 New York workers pledged their determination to fight imperialist war on all fronts, to defend the Soviet Union, and to vote Communist when the municipal polls open tomorrow.
-They met to celebrate the 12th anniversary of the Bolshe vik Revolution, the triumphant advance of socialist economy in the U. S. S. R. made possible only by that revolution, and to reiterate their support of the Communist Party, whose New York District called the demonstration.
-CHICAGO TO Candidates Speak, Party standard bearers who spoke included William W. Weinstone, candidate for mayor; Otto Hall, Negro organizer of the Trade Union WM.
-W. WEINSTONE.
+Polls open tomorrow. tion where thousands of workers of various nationalities live in misery and filth, this rally will be a militant demonstration for the only program that calls for a real fight for better housing and lower rents, and a fight against the entire system of conditions for workers inevitable. ho will speak at the meeting, will bosses' terror have as their chief aim the crushing of all militancy so that American capitalism can more easily put through its program of In San Francisco, M. Murphy, a war, particularly war against the mighty enemy of world capitalism, the Soviet Union.
+They will call on the workers to vote against imperialist war and for the defense of vote against capitalist terror by voting Communist. district attorney of New York state harbor police, as his authority Revolution.
+We are here to pledge candidate for assembly in the Sixth District; and Sam Darcey, candidate for alderman in the Eighth District. manufacturers feel a crisis coming.
+The market has been steadily narrowing, not only in shoes, but in all leans participated in the opening of manufactured goods, for months, the League's headquarters, and ener-rectically carried out the policies of feeling of well-being, and the momentum of the big profiteering that resulted from rationalization, wage mank workers' organizations abroad. cuts, etc., has held prices up.
+(Continued on Page Three) sary of the October Revolution at Madisor about the Daily Worker.